ktrnka/update-your-readme/README.md

 ### Model Configuration

 You can specify which Anthropic model to use through the `anthropic-model` input parameter.
 This allows you to balance between quality and cost:
-- `claude-3-5-sonnet-20240620` (default) - Recommended for best quality
+- `claude-3-5-sonnet-20240620` (default) - Recommended for quality
-- `claude-3-haiku-20240307` - Faster and more cost-effective option
+- `claude-3-5-haiku-latest` - Faster and more cost-effective option.
+Note that the behavior may change if you use `latest` rather than a specific version

 In your repo settings, under Actions > General > Workflow Permissions be sure to check "Allow GitHub Actions to create and approve pull requests" and allow read/write from Github Actions:
 ![Workflow Permissions](workflow_permissions.png)